QuTech-Delft/QMI/documentation/sphinx/source/coding_standard.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ▻ Coding Convention to document exceptions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+..
+This section is also vague: when is a function considered to be raising an exception "itself"?
+..
+I would think that a divide by zero would be an exception in the function itself, for instance.

 If a function itself can raise an exception (like checking an input value), it should be described in the docstring which error can be raised and under which condition.
 Do not describe exceptions raised by any other calls of the